Revisiting Jet Clustering Algorithms for New Higgs Boson Searches in Hadronic Final States: Introduction

-Another key feature of the hadronic final state initiated by $b$-quarks that we intend to study is that the emerging jets can be ``tagged'' as such, unlike the case of lighter (anti)quarks and gluons, which are largely indistinguishable from each other.
-We employ a simplified method of tagging using Monte Carlo truth information, along with a probabilistic implementation of inefficiencies.
-For a full discussion on $b$-tagging at detectors, we refer the reader to \cite{Scodellaro:2017wli}.
+While the above outlines that the problem of optimal jet reconstruction is clearly an experimental endeavour, we have mentioned that this study is undertaken at a theoretical level.
+The two aspects are however reconciled in this paper by employing a simplified analysis with respect to the ones carried out on data, yet a rather sophisticated one based on Monte Carlo (MC) event generation, in order to reliably compare the relative performance of traditional fixed-$R$ jet clustering against a variable-$R$ method.
+A comprehensive, more realistic, experimental investigation is left to a future study.
+For example, a key feature of the hadronic final state initiated by $b$-quarks that we intend to study is that the emerging jets can be ``tagged'' as such, unlike the case of lighter (anti)quarks and gluons, which are largely indistinguishable from each other.
+Here, we implement a simplified method of tagging using MC truth information on the $b$-partons, along with a probabilistic implementation of inefficiencies.
+For a more detailed discussion on $b$-tagging at detector level, we refer the reader to \cite{Scodellaro:2017wli}.

-Finally, in recent years, there have been advancements to established jet reconstruction techniques.
-In particular, we note the modification to traditional sequential combinations alogrithms employing a variable inter-jet distance measure \cite{Krohn:2009zg} (so-called `variable-$R$' algorithms) .
-We will therefore also investigate whether such variable-$R$ jets can improve the ability to observe particular 2HDM-II four $b$-jet final state topologies.

 {{The layout of the paper is as follows.
-In the next section, we describe how we perfomed jet reconstruction and $b$-tagging as well as discuss the tools used for our simulations.}} In the following one, we present our results for both signal and background.
+In the next two sections, we describe how we performed jet reconstruction, $b$-tagging, the tools used for our simulations as well as discuss the cutflow adopted.}} In the one following, we present our results for both signal and background.
 Then, we conclude.